B.C. budget surplus erodes further as exports drop, retail sales slow | CBC News

 The government has added some wiggle room in the form of an extra $100 million in contingency funds that will help shield the budget, along with ministry-wide cuts to discretionary spending.

-So far this year, total revenue for the province is down $30 million, largely stemming from the hurting forestry sector.
+So far this year, total revenue for the province is down $30 million, largely stemming from the hurting forestry sector, which is seeing revenue take a $110 million dive.

 "Certainly for B.C. as a resource-based economy with key corridors to the south and west, we're not immune to global challenges," James told reporters.